 - Where: In the Moulin Rouge itself.

-- Average price per person: From 150 euros (Includes ticket for the show, dinner and a bottle of champagne).
+- Average price per person: From 193 euros (Includes ticket for the show, dinner and half a bottle of champagne).

 - Ideal for: Those who want to round off a magical evening while watching the Moulin Rouge show.

-2. A cinema café-brasserie.
-Café Des Deux Moulins
+Sit in a cinema café-brasserie, Café Des Deux Moulins

-French food is as classic as French cinema.
-And there is a place where the two mix.
-Less than 200 meters from the Moulin Rouge is the Café Des Deux Moulins or the mills.
+As classic is French food as its cinema.
+And there's a place where the two mix.
+Less than 200 meters from the Moulin Rouge is the Café Des Deux Moulins or of the mills.
 A typical Parisian brasserie that became famous for being the cafeteria where the protagonist of the movie Amélie works.

-Inside they keep an original poster of the film and its menu offers a wide variety of sweet and savory dishes.
-An option close to the Moulin Rouge and successful to eat but very crowded thanks to the fame that earned him the film.
+Inside they keep an original poster of the movie and in its menu a great variety of sweet and savory dishes.
+An option close to the Moulin Rouge and a good place to eat, but very crowded thanks to the fame that the film earned him.

 - Where: Rue Lepic, just around the corner from the Moulin Rouge.